 - Seal the remaining scratchings in an air-tight plastic container, for later use.

 We added a few layers of kitchen paper underneath to absorb any remaining fat.

 Put them in the fridge for added shelf life.

-Eat sooner rather than later.
+Eat sooner rather than later - you have been warned.